-- our expectations regarding our revenue, expenses and operations - our anticipated cash needs, our needs for additional financing, changes to our dividend policies - our intention to grow our business and our operations, including the addition of retail stores, grow operation expansion and the Greenhouse Expansion - our anticipated phases and timing of the expansion at the Warehouse Facility and the Greenhouse Expansion and the production capacity thereof - the expected growth in the number of consumers using our products - the expected growth of the cannabis industry in Nevada, Massachusetts and in the U.S. - our ability to finance our planned operations and proposed acquisitions, including the transactions contemplated by the Option Agreement and the CannAssist Purchase Agreement - medical benefits, viability, safety, efficacy and dosing of cannabis - expectations with respect to future production costs and capacity - expectations with respect to future production costs and capacity expectations with respect to the renewal and/or extension of our licenses - expectations with respect to the renormal analysis of our needed. expectations with respect to our plan to apply for additional retail store licenses - expectations with respect to our plan to upply for additional rotal store neededs expectations with respect to the effects our patent will have on costs and revenues - market reception of our current product offerings and other new delivery mechanisms produced by us for use by consumers - our competitive position and the regulatory environment in which we operate - any commentary related to the legalization of medical or recreational cannabis and the timing related to such commentary or legalization
+- our expectations regarding our revenue, expenses and operations - our anticipated cash needs, our needs for additional financing, changes to our dividend policies - our intention to grow our business and our operations, including the addition of retail stores, grow operation expansion and the Greenhouse Expansion - our anticipated phases and timing of the expansion at the Warehouse Facility and the Greenhouse Expansion and the production capacity thereof - the expected growth in the number of consumers using our products - the expected growth of the cannabis industry in Nevada, Massachusetts and in the U.S. - our ability to finance our planned operations and proposed acquisitions, including the transactions contemplated by the Option Agreement and the CannAssist Purchase Agreement - medical benefits, viability, safety, efficacy and dosing of cannabis - · expectations with respect to future production costs and capacity - expectations with respect to the renewal and/or extension of our licenses - · expectations with respect to our plan to apply for additional retail store licenses - expectations with respect to the effects our patent will have on costs and revenues - market reception of our current product offerings and other new delivery mechanisms produced by us for use by consumers - our competitive position and the regulatory environment in which we operate - any commentary or legislative changes related to the legalization of medical or recreational cannabis and the timing related to such commentary or legalization - any changes to U.S. federal policies regarding the enforcement of the Controlled Substances Act